PetersWalker/codecoach/notes.md

 # Feature Backlog

-1. Collect file type, date, commit hash, file types, and user as well.
+1. Collect file type, date, commit hash, file commits, and user as well.

     - Use `git log --numstat -1` to collect stats in a post commit hook instead of pre commit hook.